rngadam/XinCheJian-Workshops/Android-and-Robots-Workshops.md

 * Using Bluetooth to communicate with hardware
  * Bind your phone to RobotBase (default pin: 1234)
  * Change AndroidManifest.xml to add "Uses permissions" for android.permission.BLUETOOTH android.permission.BLUETOOTH_ADMIN
+ * Communication
+  * Find out bluetooth id you want to connect to
   * Create low-level connection class (com.xinchejian.android.Bluetooth)
   * Create Robot control interface using your connection class
+ * Add Bluetooth and Robot control as fields of your Activity, instantiated in your onCreate

 * Integrate in a UI
+ * Modify res/layout/main.xml
+ * add toggle button
+ * add findViewById in onCreate to create field
+ * add android.os.Handler
+ * add Runnable with following code:

+			if(!bluetooth.checkBluetoothAvailable())
+				bluetooth.connect();
+			toggleButton.setChecked(bluetooth.checkBluetoothAvailable());
+	                handlerTimer.postDelayed(this, 300);

+* You should now be able to start the app and see if application is available or now
+* do the same for Bluetooth.isConnected()

 # Sensing the environment